clux/kubecon2022/source/slides.md

 - we also implement all the special subresources for special case resources
 - you can exec into pods, and you get a set of io streams back that you can tail or pipe into another streams
 - i.e. take stdin from your cli and pipe it to a container => teleport
+- or you can issue kill signals, controller called hahaha that kills sidecars in jobs when main container is dead

 ---
 ### Api Runthrough 6